DimitrisPapac/Optrand-PVSS/README.md

 # Optrand-PVSS

-A library supporting the operations from the publicly verifiable secret sharing (PVSS) scheme from the [Optrand](https://eprint.iacr.org/2022/193.pdf) protocol.
-Written purely in Rust, this crate harnesses the power of real-world Crypto such as the [Arkworks](https://github.com/arkworks-rs) ecosystem for elliptic curve arithmetic and the [dalek](https://github.com/dalek-cryptography/ed25519-dalek) library for efficiently signing and verifying NIZK proofs, and it is intended to be used as a core cryptographic component of the upcoming GRandLine Distributed Randomness Beacon Protocol.
+A library implementing the [Optrand](https://eprint.iacr.org/2022/193.pdf)-based publicly verifiable secret sharing (PVSS) scheme that is the core cryptographic component of the upcoming GRandLine Distributed Randomness Beacon Protocol.
+Written purely in Rust, this crate harnesses the power of real-world Crypto such as the [Arkworks](https://github.com/arkworks-rs) ecosystem for elliptic curve arithmetic and the [dalek](https://github.com/dalek-cryptography/ed25519-dalek) library for efficiently signing and verifying NIZK proofs.
 While the library is designed with the BLS12-381 curve in mind, its core components are implemented in a generic manner to enable experimentation with other curves as well.

 This library is released under the Apache v2 License (see License).